viewtool/I2C_Adapter/C-SHARP_USB_UART_Test/USB_UART_Test/README.md

 # UART_Test
-An C# project to test UART.
+A C# project to test UART.